andrew-d/conf/README.md

 usage and help messages if the `-h` or `-help` options are passed (or an error is detected).

-The `conf.Load` function adds support for a `-config-file` option on the program arguments which accepts the path to a file that the configuration may be loaded from as well.
+The `conf.Load` function adds support for a `--config-file` option on the program arguments which accepts the path to a file that the configuration may be loaded from as well.